 - Build or use a ground blind or any elevated device unless in compliance with the following: - The device does not damage the tree.
 Damage includes cutting shooting lanes and the use of screw-in tree stands, but excludes careful pruning, flush with the trunk of the tree, of limbs less than 1 inch in diameter. - North of Highway 64: Overnight placement occurs only from Sept.
 1- Jan.
-31, 2023, except that on any land that is part of the state park system, overnight placement may only occur during the time frame beginning seven days prior to and ending seven days after an established fall hunting period. - South of Highway 64: The device remains placed only during the daily time frame beginning one hour prior to, and ending one hour after, the shooting hours on pages 30-31.
+31, 2024, except that on any land that is part of the state park system, overnight placement may only occur during the time frame beginning seven days prior to and ending seven days after an established fall hunting period.
+No more than two portable devices per hunter per county may be left overnight. - South of Highway 64: The device remains placed only during the daily time frame beginning one hour prior to, and ending one hour after, the shooting hours on pages 30-31.